 Contains the CMR production code.

-You may have to restart your computer after this in order for Docker to work
+You may have to restart your computer or log out and back after this in order for Docker to work

 When connecting to the NUC, you need to have an active Ethernet connection with